Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Rupture of kt-MT attachment under ramp force for N=1

 Thus, for the calculation of $S(t)$ and $\rho_{fp}(F)$ the analytical expression for $k_{off}(F)$ is required.
 For $k_{off}(F)$ we use the expression for the inverse of the average lifetime of a single kt-MT attachment in the SSC model, reported in ref.\cite{sharma14}, namely,

 where the expression $v(F)$ is given by Eq.(\ref{velocity1}).
-Substituting Eq.(\ref{koff}) into the Eqs.(\ref{ramp_surv}) and (\ref{ruptureforce}) we get, respectively, the survival probability $S(t)$ and the rupture force density $\rho_{fp}(F)$ by numerically evaluating the respective integrals.
+The expression (\ref{eq_koff}) was derived under force-clamp condition and, therefore, strictly valid when the force does not vary at all with time.
+Use of this expression for $k_{off}(F)$ in the calculation of $S(t)$ and $\rho_{fp}(F)$ is based on the assumption that the expression (\ref{eq_koff}) is a good approximation even when the tension varies with time.
+Obviously, the deviations of $k_{off}(F)$ from this expression in force-clamp conditions is expected to be insignificant provided the rate of increase of $F$ is sufficiently small.
+Substituting Eq.(\ref{eq_koff}) into the Eqs.(\ref{eq_ramp_surv}) and (\ref{eq_ruptureforce}) we get, respectively, the survival probability $S(t)$ and the rupture force density $\rho_{fp}(F)$ by numerically evaluating the respective integrals.

-For computer simulation of the model, we discretize the continuum version of the SSC model following WPE prescription \cite{wang03,wang07} as explained in ref.\cite{sharma14}.
+Thus, the theoretical results for the case $N=1$ have been derived from numerical integrations of eqns.(\ref{eq_ramp_surv})-(\ref{eq_ruptureforce}) which have been plotted throughout this section by lines.
+For computer simulation of the model, we discretize the FP equation of the SSC model following WPE prescription \cite{wang03,wang07} as explained above \cite{sharma14}.
 Instead of a constant force, a time-dependent external force $ F= a t $ is imposed.
 Carrying out computer simulations of this discretized version of the model we directly compute the survival probability $S(t)$ and the distribution $\rho_{fp}(F)$ of the rupture forces.
-Throughout this section lines and discrete points, respectively, have been used to plot the theoretical results derived from numerical integrations of eqns.(\ref{ramp_surv})- (\ref{ruptureforce}) and the data obtained from computer simulations of the discretized model.
+Throughout this section, discrete symbols have been used to plot the data obtained from computer simulations of the discretized model.
 Parameter values that we used for numerical calculations are listed in table \ref{table-parameter}.